Millions of farmers keep faith in sugar cane, shrug off poor returns

 In the past, lower prices have prompted Indian cane growers to switch to other crops, but given uncertainties about the monsoons this year, farmers see more sense in staying with resilient cane than moving to delicate crops.

 "In changing weather conditions, sugar cane is more reliable than others.
-You may get lower returns, but at least something is assured," said the farmer Patil from India's top sugar producing state, Maharashtra, who is still owed nearly 50,000 rupees by a mill for cane sold this year.
+You may get lower returns, but at least something is assured," said the farmer Patil from India's top sugar producing Maharashtra state, who is still owed nearly 50,000 Indian rupees ($788.27) by a mill for cane sold this year.

 "In other crops you may not get anything if weather becomes erratic," said Patil, whose onion crop on two acres was damaged this year by unseasonal rainfall in February.